Elliot S. Lee

 |

 Hi!
-I'm Elliot, a senior at Princeton University studying Operations Research and Financial Engineering (pre-med) with minors in Applied & Computational Mathematics, Quantitative Economics, Global Health & Health Policy, and Bioengineering.
+I'm Elliot, a 2026 Princeton graduate (summa cum laude, Sigma Xi) in Operations Research and Financial Engineering (pre-med) with minors in Applied & Computational Mathematics, Quantitative Economics, Global Health & Health Policy, and Bioengineering.
 My work sits at the intersection of health systems, biostatistics, operations research, machine learning, and economics.
 I'm passionate about using quantitative methods to address real-world health challenges, from optimizing antimicrobial supply chains in Botswana to modeling population genetics and vaccination program effectiveness.

 Beyond research, I serve as a certified EMT, have traveled across five continents, and enjoy exploring history, geography, and music.
-After graduation, I'll be joining UC Berkeley as a predoctoral fellow in health economics in 2026, where I hope to continue building tools and insights that improve health outcomes for underserved populations.
+This summer I'm joining UC Berkeley as a predoctoral fellow in health economics, where I hope to continue building tools and insights that improve health outcomes for underserved populations.
 After my gap, I hope to attend medical school and become a dual orthopedic surgeon-statistician, working on cool ML projects that can have positive impacts on patient care and global health.

-Feel free to explore my research projects, check out my hobbies and interests, or get in touch!
+Feel free to explore my research projects, check out my awards and interests, or get in touch!

 Coursework (41 credits)